worldbank/wb-reproducible-research-repository/guidance/virtual_reproducibility_verification_protocol.md

    - To run the tool, authors must have R installed on their computer.
    - Authors can either:
      - Clone the GitHub repository [here](https://github.com/worldbank/wb-reproducible-research-repository/tree/main), or
-     - Download the `generate_hash.zip` file directly from the GitHub page.
+     - Download the `create_hash.R` script directly from the [GitHub page](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/generate_hash/create_hash.R).
    - After running the tool, a file called `data_hash_report.csv` will be generated.
    - This file must be:
      - Shared with the reviewer during or after the virtual session, and